 2019 | Entire 3.7 mile rail trail | Bill King cleared the entire 20 foot corridor of trees; Max13 installed a fence behind Sterilite |

-2020 | Entire 3.7 mile rail trail Depot St. to Old Meetinghouse (Townsend) |
+2020/Phase 1 | Entire 3.7 mile rail trail Depot St. to Old Meetinghouse (Townsend) |

 Keystone removed the steel rails from the entire rail trail.
 Shepherd's did a great job completing the first 1.1 miles of the stone dust rail trail |

-2021 - Phase 2 | Old Meetinghouse to Harbor Church (Townsend) | Thanks to Senators Cronin and Kennedy, and Representative Harrington, money is available for construction.
-Shepherds, the contractor who did such a great job on the first section, is also building this section.
-Completion expected in April 2022. |
+2021/Phase 2 | Old Meetinghouse to Harbor Church (Townsend) | Thanks to Senators Cronin and Kennedy, and Representative Harrington, money was available for construction.
+Shepherds, the contractor who did such a great job on the first section, also built this section.
+Completed in April 2022. |

-Phase 3 | Northern Crosswinds to Bertozzi (Groton) | Groton town meeting in May 2021 approved Community Preservation Act funding for the 20% matching funds for construction of this section.
-We will be applying for the other 80% of the cost through the MassTrails grant in Jan.
-2022. |
+2022/Phase 3 | Northern Crosswinds to Bertozzi (Groton) | Groton town meeting in May 2021 approved Community Preservation Act funding for the 20% matching funds for construction of this section.
+We won a MassTrails grant for $96,000 in July 2022.
+Shepherds started construction in Nov 2022, and completed it in late April 2023. |

 In a word, you!
 The Squannacook River Rail Trail is being built by a local non-profit, Squannacook Greenways, with money from grants and donations only.
 The trail will be maintained by local volunteers.